zanieb/poetry-relax/README.md

-# Poetry Relax
+# poetry-relax

-A [Poetry](https://github.com/python-poetry/poetry) plugin to relax dependency version pins for your Python projects.

-Relax your library's dependencies from `foobar^2.0.0` to `foobar>=2.0.0`.
+A [Poetry](https://github.com/python-poetry/poetry) plugin to relax dependency versions when publishign libraries.
+Relax dependencies from `foobar^2.0.0` to `foobar>=2.0.0`.

 By default, Poetry uses caret constraints which would limit `foobar` versions to `<3.0`.
-`poetry relax` removes these upper version bounds, allowing dependencies to be upgraded.
+**poetry-relax**  removes these upper version bounds, allowing dependencies to be upgraded.

 Removing upper version bounds is important when publishing libraries.
 When searching for versions of dependencies to install, the resolver (e.g. `pip`) must respect the bounds your library specifies.